CSCfi/csc-user-guide/docs/support/tutorials/performance/lustre_performance.md

 ...
 ```

-* In some cases, it is better to activate some hints than let the heuristics to decide with the automatic option

-* How to see the used hints and their values?

-    * Declare in your submission script:
+In order to check that your declarations were really applied, the used hints and their values can be seen by setting in your batch job script:

 ```
 export ROMIO_PRINT_HINTS=1
 ```

-* Then in your output, if and only if there is collective I/O, you will see the hints, for example:
+If, and only if there is collective I/O, the hints will be
+printed in the standard output of the job, for example:

 ```
 key = cb_buffer_size            value = 33554432